-Readers of the new Resilience Strategy Guide know that many communities try to take shortcuts when trying to revitalize.
+Readers of the new Resilience Success Guide know that many communities try to take shortcuts when trying to revitalize.

 One of those shortcuts is the “write a check” approach, where they simply buy some banners for their Main Street–or an entire marketing/branding campaign—and call it a “revitalization initiative”.
 This sort of superficial, piecemeal approach seldom achieves much of consequence, but it’s useful for creating the illusion that city leaders are actually doing something.

 That said, branding campaigns can be of real value when they increase confidence in the place’s future, and are based in reality.